Establishing Stochastic Object Models from Noisy Data via Ambient Measurement-Integrated Diffusion: Introduction

-\item To address the interference of measurement noise, the interaction between diffusion and measurement noise is remodeled, and an {Ambient Loss} is thus introduced.
+\textbf{AMID.} \xxc{ To address it, we propose the Ambient Measurement-Integrated Diffusion with Noise Decoupling (AMID), which establishes clean SOMs directly from noisy measurements.
+Experiments on CT and mammography confirm its effectiveness.
+Our contributions are summarized as follows: \begin{itemize} \item To our knowledge, this work firstly presents a pure diffusion framework that establishes clean SOMs {directly from noisy measurements} without any clean supervisionm in the medical scenario. \item To address the challenge of using measurement information to build clean SOMs, a {measurement-integrated strategy} is proposed, which incorporates measurement noise into the forward process and preserves intrinsic structural cues. \item To address the interference of measurement noise, the interaction between diffusion and measurement noise is remodeled, and an {ambient-consistency loss} is thus introduced.
 It enables AMID to capture the distribution of measurement noise and establish clean SOMs from noisy measurements.

 \end{itemize} }